 Natural Retreats UK named as preferred bidder for CairnGorm Mountain resort

-A business that runs trips from Land's End to John O'Groats could take over Scotland's only funicular railway and the UK's highest restaurant.
+A leisure business could take over Scotland's only funicular railway and the UK's highest restaurant.

 Wilmslow-based Natural Retreats UK Ltd has been named preferred bidder to operate the CairnGorm Mountain snowsports centre near Aviemore.

 The site's funicular railway was opened in 2001.

 It connects a base station with the Ptarmigan Restaurant 1,097m (3,599ft) up Cairn Gorm mountain.

 The railway and centre are owned by Highlands and Islands Enterprise (HIE), a public agency.

 Tourism business Natural Retreats owns holiday accommodation at John O'Groats, in Cornwall and other locations in the UK and abroad.'Complex procurements'